mahe-clearhaus/dev-env/vscode-agents/migrate-workflows.agent.md

 If I ask you to "check" instead of "migrate" then you should
-- Try `docker compose up -d && docker compose exec <service> bash` -> `./build/start.sh` and tick off the "image is in ECR" box on the PR comment if true.
+- Try `docker compose up -d && docker compose exec <service> build/start.sh` and tick off the "image is in ECR" box if it tries to start the service.
+    - it might not succeed as many service require a connection to AWS that you wont have, so if it fails with that reason, then tick the box anyway.
+If it fails with another kind of error then consider it a failure
-- try `make test` and tick box if true.
+- try `make test` and tick box if tests run and all pass.
-- check the latest image on ECR for this service contains a commit SHA that matches the last commit.
+- check that there is an image on ECR for this service called "commit-<SHA>" where <SHA> is the commit sha that matches the last commit.
 Tick box if true
 - If any of these could not be verified then tell me which.